NLTP/Rules/README.md

 ##### _Section A - Leagues_
 - (1) NLTP will be broken into two leagues: NLTP (A-team), and nLTP (B-team).
-- (2) Each A-team will have an affiliated-B-team with the same official name, captain, and co-captain.
+- (2) Each A-team will have an affiliated-B-team with the same official name, captain and co-captain.

 ##### _Section B - Schedule_
 - (1) By default, A-team games will be played on Tuesday nights while B-team games will be played Wednesday nights.